U-Haul is a highly recognizable American brand in storage, van rentals, and moving equipment.

 That means some consumers will use the name U-Haul to refer to the service of van rental rather than for the specific brand.

-The company began in 1945 when it was founded by Leonard Shoen out of his garage in Pheonix, Arizona.
+The company began in 1945 when Leonard Shoen founded it out of his garage in Pheonix, Arizona.

 U-Haul is owned by the holding company AMERCO.
-55% of its stock is owned by the Shoen family who remains the owners of U-Haul as well.
+The Shoen family owns 55% of its stock and remains the owners of U-Haul as well.

 The company is publicly traded on the Nasdaq under the ticker symbol UHAL.